Bluelord/ML_Projects/Practice Projects/README.md

 # README

-## Practices done on Datasets
+## Practice Projects

-This Folder has Notebooks copies of my prectics done on dataset <br>
+This Folder has Notebooks copies & files  related to the projects done on differents datasets.<br>
-available on Kaggle Datasets.